 Provides resources to support FSU Emergency Management initiatives, programs and emergency operations.

-Co-chairs the Executive Policy Group.
+Co-chairs the Executive Policy Group and provides updates to the EPG on the response actions under their purview.

 Activates emergency preparedness, response, and recovery operations for significant crises and disasters.

-Delegates to FSU Emergency Management Director operational implementation of the FSU Emergency Management program. l be delegated
+Delegates to FSU Emergency Management Director operational implementation of the FSU Emergency Management program.

+In the absence and unavailability of the Assistant Vice President for Public Safety, the above authorities will return be delegated to the Senior Vice President for Finance and Administration or be delegated the Assistant Vice President’s designee.

-FSU Emergency Management: The FSU Emergency Management Director shall develop, implement and maintain the FSU Emergency Management program in coordination with emergency management stakeholders.
+FSU Emergency Management Director: The FSU Emergency Management Director shall develop, execute and maintain the FSU Emergency Management program in coordination with emergency management stakeholders.
 The Emergency Management Director shall:

 Develop, maintain, implement, and coordinate the Comprehensive Emergency Management Plan (CEMP).